 - Content updates: Flagship reports and evergreen resources are reviewed periodically and updated to reflect confirmed regulatory or market changes.

 - Correction transparency: If a factual error is identified, a correction is issued clearly and promptly.
 Corrections include a description of the change and the date it was made.
-Reader-submitted issues and correction requests are handled in accordance with CoinLaw’s Actionable Feedback Policy and Corrections Policy.
+Reader-submitted issues and correction requests are handled in accordance with CoinLaw’s Actionable Feedback Policy, Corrections Policy, and Ethics Policy.

 Legal and Professional Boundaries